wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.5 =
+= 1.9.5.1 =
-* Made changes and improvements to Gravity Forms anti-spam handling, improved MailChimp forms anti-spam, added a compatibility fix for Easy Digital Downloads, made various code improvements, and updated the spam filters.
+* Added improved compatibility for Fast Secure Contact Form plugin, added workaround for PHP bug in `mb_substr()` function on some servers, fixed an activation error, made various code improvements, and updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==